SPRING

 Available in limited quantities as a special only

-Hailing from the sun-soaked coasts of Salento, Strascinati con sugo di granchio e pomodorini pairs the rustic charm of hand-dragged pasta with the delicate flavours of Alaskan king crab.
-The strascinati, made with semola and water, boast a satisfyingly chewy texture that perfectly holds the light tomato sugo—a blend of sweet cherry tomatoes, white wine, garlic, and a touch of peperoncino.
+Hailing from the sun-soaked coasts of Salento, Strascinati Neri con sugo di granchio e pomodorini pairs the rustic charm of hand-dragged pasta with the delicate flavours of Alaskan king crab.
+The strascinati neri, made with semola, water and squid ink, boast a satisfyingly chewy texture and briny black hue that perfectly holds the light tomato sugo—a blend of sweet cherry tomatoes, white wine, garlic, and a touch of peperoncino.
 Finished with parsley and extra virgin olive oil, this dish is a celebration of Puglia’s love for seafood and simplicity.

 The name strascinati, meaning “dragged,” speaks to the artisanal technique used to shape the pasta, a tradition passed down through generations in Salento.
 Historically, fresh pasta like this was a labour of love, created with simple, local ingredients and painstakingly shaped by hand.
 Once reserved for basic tomato sauces, its pairing with crab highlights the evolution of Apulian cuisine, where timeless craftsmanship is updated with refined flavours.
 Every bite of this dish brings the essence of the Mediterranean to the table, honouring both tradition and innovation.